chiabre/jmeter_plugins/README.md

 * embeds the top 30ish most used plugins from jmeter-plugins.org
 * [if the Prometheus Listener plugin is the test plan] expose the metrics on port 9270

-**Apache JMeter**

-an application designed to load test functional behavior and measure performance - https://jmeter.apache.org
+**Apache JMeter**:an application designed to load test functional behavior and measure performance - https://jmeter.apache.org

-**jmeter-plugins.org**

-a project that collects and provides a set of plugins for Apache JMeter - https://jmeter-plugins.org/
+**jmeter-plugins.org**: a project that collects and provides a set of plugins for Apache JMeter - https://jmeter-plugins.org/

 The **version number** of this images is composed of two version numbers
   * the first is the version of the Apache JMeter